Search the index map

-Use it to find the title number of a property that doesn’t appear in a search of the register.
+Use it to find the title number of a property that does not appear in a search of the register.

-Some properties don’t appear in a search of the register because the property boundaries have changed since it was registered, or the property address has been spelled incorrectly, for example.
+Some properties do not appear in a search of the register because the property boundaries have changed since it was registered, or the property address has been spelled incorrectly, for example.

 How to search

 You should provide the address of the land or property (if it has one).
-If the land or property can’t be identified by the address you can provide:
+If the land or property cannot be identified by the address you can provide:

 - a plan which clearly identifies the land or property